poorvikd/anchor/README.md

 HarvardX CS50W Assignment 2

-This is a basic auctioning website which mirrors the functions of Ebay.
+This is a basic auctioning website which functions like E-bay.

 Requirements:
 1) Django 3.2.3